Uterine Fibroid Embolization in Mobile, AL

 Improvements in symptoms are most commonly noticed within the first three months.
 According to studies on the effectiveness of uterine fibroid embolization, 93 percent of women reported having seen improvements in their symptoms and the majority of patients (73 percent) saw long-lasting relief from symptoms after five years.

-Contact your Alabama Coastal Radiology if you’re considering UFE to treat your uterine fibroids and would like to learn more about the procedure.
-To schedule a consultation in Mobile, AL, call our office today at (251) 435-0326
+Contact your Alabama Coastal Radiology, P.C. if you’re considering UFE to treat your uterine fibroids and would like to learn more about the procedure.
+To schedule a consultation in Mobile, AL, call your preferred location today.